 It is always a humbling experience to be in these majestic landscapes.
-Forests have a different charm – something’s waiting, a pleasant vista, or a bone chilling surprise kind of charm.
+Forests have a different charm – something hiding in the shadows, a pleasant discovery, a comforting embrace and shelter, or a bone chilling surprise kind of charm.
 I love greenery and forests, as long as I am led to an open space where the sky once again becomes abundant.

 So it was in summer of 2015 that I found my way to Regina, Saskatchewan on a brief family vacation.
 Prior to that I had already been informed by my brother that the prairies of Canada are like the Gangetic plains in India, food baskets, more appropriately a land pulsing with legumes.
 If you walk into a gift shop in the city of Regina, at the Royal Saskatchewan Museum or in downtown, chances are you will find sets of coasters with encased grains from the region.
 Some of the common ones are mustard (Rai), rye, barley (Jau) and wheat (Gehun) from amongst many other staple crops grown here and exported the world over, including India.
 As the image shows, they also grow chickpeas (Kabuli Chana), lentils (dals, masoor chiefly), various peas and beans.

-Enough of Canada, who are the other suppliers of pulses to the subcontinent?
+Enough of Canada, who are the other suppliers of lentils to the subcontinent?

 There are, I am sure, more reports which comprehensively analyze the trade in pulses and its history.
 For me the time spent in Saskatchewan was an eye opener and the reason I started researching imports of food in India.
 The enormous landmass of the Canadian prairies is being cultivated on an industrial scale and grain silos line the Trans-Canada highway.
 Railways are aligned to this industry and most silos we saw had a track running right next to them for easy transfer.